CasualBot/5eModules/knife-wall.md

 ### Rules
 * Each person makes a wager of either coin or value of equal value.
+* Best of 3 rounds or an agreed upon length by the players and/or game master.
 * To determine order each participant rolls 1d20 with no modifiers.
 * Each player takes a turn throwing a knife at the person standing on the wall, as well as, taking a turn being on the wall.
 (See **Taking turns** for more information)
 * A person throwing a knife makes a straight Dexterity Check (1d20 + Dexterity Modifier).